 Getting diagnosed with lupus usually starts with a full physical exam.
 Your doctor will also ask about your personal health history and your family health history.
 Then, they will likely order blood tests to look for specific changes that are common in people with lupus.
 In some cases, they may need to do a urine test, or even a skin or kidney biopsy, before they can diagnose you.
 Once they have all the information, they will be able to discuss whether or not you have lupus.

 Managing one autoimmune condition is already challenging, so the idea of living with a second one can feel overwhelming.
-If you live with more than one autoimmune condition, like lupus and Graves’ disease, it’s important to work closely with your doctors.
+If you have more than one autoimmune condition, like lupus and Graves’ disease, it’s important to work closely with your doctors.
 This ensures that treatments for one condition are safe and won’t interfere with treatments for the other.

 If you’re taking medications to treat Graves’ disease, your doctor may adjust them if they seem to be contributing to lupus symptoms like joint pain or rashes.
 Some of these medications can cause such side effects, so you might feel better when you stop taking them.
 Luckily, there are other treatment options available for Graves’ disease, so together, you and your doctor can find one that works and doesn’t cause those symptoms.
 If you smoke, quitting may also help your eyes feel better.